-Bush worried social conflict in Oaxaca, declassified information reveals
+Bush care about social conflict in Oaxaca, reveals declassified information

 The Red Circle